shadowspawn/forest-arborist/notes.md

  * hg X == for --hg hg X ?
 * put clues into manifest for manual editing?
 * tidier if use '.' rather than '' for nested rootDirectory et al ?
-* tip to put .arm-root in ignore file?
+* help for modifying dependencies in manifest?
+  * add/remove
+  * pin/lock/free/auto
+  * relative/absolute (rarer!)
-* helper for modifying manifest? (see gitslave and gitsubmodule for ideas)
+  * see gitslave and gitsubmodule and npm for examples of command support

 Terminology Inspirations
 * git